aravindhakumar-dev/aravindhakumar-dev/README.md

-# Aravindhakumar - Freelance Web Developer/ WordPress Expert
+# Aravindhakumar - Freelance Web Developer

 🚀 Welcome to my corner of the web, where I bring your ideas to life!